shangkai-l/CoPhyML-framework/README.md

 The repository is organized into three main modules:
 ---

-## ✨ Features

 - **Knowledge-driven preprocessing**
   Implements dimensional analysis and constructs intrinsic, scale-independent π factors.

-- **Robust model learning under limited/noisy data**
+- **Model learning under limited/noisy data**
-  Integrates physics-informed representations into machine learning pipelines.
+  Integrates physics-informed representations into machine learning pipelines, and the establishment of comparative models.

-- **Reproducible result visualization**
+- **Analysis of results under dataset perturbation**
-  Provides scripts for generating figures and quantitative evaluations.
+  Provide scripts for modeling and computation on perturbed datasets.

+- **Display of key calculation output data**
+  Provided the measured-predicted results of CoPhyML-1 and CoPhyML-2, as well as the standard deviation of various methods predicting fluctuations at different test samples under data perturbation.
 ---

 ## ✨ Dataset